DFU_PAN OTA Upgrade User Guide

 Call

-dfu_pan_set_update_flags()to set the update flagSystem reboot
+dfu_pan_set_update_flags()to set update flagSystem reboots

 // Set update flag